Modern Machine Learning for LHC Physicists: Inverse problems and inference

 This relation to the likelihood function implies that the score $t(x|\theta_\text{ref})$ are its sufficient statistics.
 If we measure it we capture all information on $\theta$ included in the the full event record $x$.
 It is possible to show that the score is not only linked to the Neyman-Pearson lemma for discrete hypotheses $H_{S+B}$ vs $H_B$, but also saturates the \underline{Cram\'er-Rao bound} for a continuous parameter measurement $\theta \sim \theta_\text{ref}$.

 For the application of modern ML-methods to likelihood extraction we follow the approach of the public analysis tool MadMiner~\cite{Brehmer:2018eca,Brehmer:2019xox}.
-In Sec.~\ref{sec:auto_dense} we have already seen how we can use the likelihood ratio for event classification.
-The starting point is the \underline{likelihood ratio trick}, where we assume that an ideal discriminator $D$ has to reproduce the likelihood ratio.
-To see this we start from the optimally trained discriminator in Eq.\eqref{eq:gan_dopt}, translate the output into our new conventions, and solve for the likelihood ratio,
+In Eq.\eqref{eq:gan_dopt} we have already seen the relation between classifiers and likelihood ratios.
+The starting point is the Neyman-Pearson lemma , telling us that an optimal discriminator $D$ has to reproduce the likelihood ratio.
+To confirm this we start from the optimally trained discriminator in Eq.\eqref{eq:gan_dopt}, translate the output into our new conventions, and solve for the likelihood ratio,

 To construct this estimator for the likelihood ratio we start by generating two training datasets, one following $p_\text{ref}(x)$ and one following $p(x|\theta)$.
 In a slight variation of the two-hypothesis classification we now train a $\theta$-dependent classifier, where $\theta$ enters the training as a condition.
 After training, we can use the output of this classifier for a given value of $\theta$ as a numerical approximation to the likelihood ratio $p(x|\theta)/p_\text{ref}(x)$.
 This approach has the advantage that we only need to train a stable classification network.
 The advantage of this method is that it is fast for a limited number of phase space points, as long as the network has converged on a smooth classification output.
 In the MadMiner implementation this approach is called calibrated ratios of likelihoods (Carl).